SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/03-Model-Mapping.md

     private String firstName;
     private BigDecimal salary;
-    private String addressCity;             //When naming first the table and then the property you want, }                                           //Model Mapper will get in the property object recursively and take its property value.
+    private String addressCity;             // When naming first the table and then the property you want, }                                           // Model Mapper will get in the property object recursively and take its property value.
 ```
 ## Explicit Mapping